PaulieB14/jupiter-dex/README.md

 source:
   package:
     moduleName: map_trades
-    file: substreams://streamingfast.dev/solana-dex-trades/v1.0.13
+    file: graph://solana-dex-trades/v1.0.13

-Note: We use the `substreams://` URL format which is natively supported by Graph Node for resolving Substreams packages.
+Note: We use the Graph Node's registry to resolve the Solana DEX trades Substreams package.
 ```

 Note: We use StreamingFast's official Solana DEX trades Substreams package to process trades, which we then transform into our schema entities.